The original 2-track masters of the 6 songs used

 how this mix was done.

-The movie version of The Love Machine
+The movie version of 'The Love Machine'

-as being Take 12 but with verses swapped around.
+is incorrectly listed in Sessions III as being Take 12 but with verses swapped around.

-The instrumental 'Track' (Take 1) of You Gotta
+The instrumental track (Take 1) of 'You Gotta

 is incorrectly listed as being Take 6 on the cover.

-It is possible that Elvis sang as part of the
+Elvis sang as part of the

-backing vocals on the instrumental track of Leave
+backing vocals on the instrumental track of 'Leave

-Elvis never recorded his lead vocals to Leave
+My Woman Alone, although Elvis never recorded any lead vocals to 'Leave

-My Woman Alone.
+My Woman Alone'.

 In March of 2007, Sony decided to go through all of Elvis' masters.
 They retransferred everything and remastered all tracks including repairing as many clicks, pops, bad edits and dropouts as they could.
-They have used these newly mastered recordings on their new releases since 2007 including budget soundtracks, 'Legacy' releases, the 30 disc 'Complete Elvis Presley Masters' collection and the Franklin Mint package.
+They have used these newly mastered recordings on their new releases since 2007 including budget soundtracks, Legacy releases, the 30 disc Complete Elvis Presley Masters collection and the Franklin Mint package.